xair34/softuni-react-project/README.md

 ## BONUS SECTION
 ## 1. Use a state management solution (React Redux) instead of Context API - will read on it
 ## 2. Write Unit Tests for your code - probably will do
-## 3. Use a file storage cloud API, e.g., Dropbox, Google Drive, or other for storing the files - will implement
+## 3. Use a file storage cloud API, e.g., Dropbox, Google Drive, or other for storing the files - will try to implement
 ## 4. Connect to an external API, like Google Maps, AccuWeather, etc. - Done
-## 5. Deploy the application in a cloud (Heroku, Firebase) - will attempt
+## 5. Deploy the application in a cloud (Heroku, Firebase) - will try to attempt